 Head shampoos are specifically formulated for the head – the chemistry of your beard hair is different.
 Plus, many head shampoos are too drying and will strip away natural sebum and moisture.

 The fix: Use a gentle shampoo formulated for beards, and follow with beard oil and balm.
 Adjust frequency as needed

-Zeus Beard Shampoo gently cleans the beard and the skin beneath.
-We made sure to formulate our shampoo without Sodium Lauryl Sulfate (SLS), a detergent that strips hair of sebum and moisture.
+Beard Shampoo gently cleans the beard and the skin beneath.
+Make sure to find a beard shampoo without Sodium Lauryl Sulfate (SLS), a detergent that strips hair of sebum and moisture.

 But as with any product, you can overdo it.
 Cut down the frequency with which you shampoo until you find a sweet spot where your hair is clean but still hydrated.
 We recommend starting with 2 – 3 times a week and adjusting as necessary.
 Guys with thicker hair can usually get away with just 2 – 3 times a week, while guys with thinner, finer hair may need to shampoo every other day.